Big Rapids, Mich. - A veteran coach with more than 15

 softball coach as FSU Athletics Director Perk

-Weisenburger announced today (Nov.
-19) the
+Weisenburger announced the appointment

-Rotta to lead the Bulldog program.
+of Sarah Rotta to lead the

 "I am pleased to announce that Sarah Rotta will become the new head softball coach at Ferris State," said Weisenburger.
 "When we began this search process we identified specific qualities that were imporant to us.
 We wanted someone who is a demonstrated teacher and coach of the game, someone with an understanding of college softball and a passion to build and maintain a winning program, and most importantly someone who will commit to this team and program and provide Ferris State with the championship stability that we want.
 We found that person in Coach Rotta."